uviclibraries/gen-ai-research/3-critial-review.md

   - ```Can you provide a source for your claim that the Great Wall of China is visible from space?```
 2. **Consistency Check**: Ask the same question in different ways or at different times to see if the model provides consistent answers.
 Inconsistent answers may indicate a hallucination.
   - If ChatGPT says that water boils at 100°C at sea level, ask the same question at a later time or in a different way to see if the answer remains consistent.
 3. **Use Specific Prompts**: When querying the model, use specific and detailed prompts to reduce the likelihood of the model generating irrelevant or fabricated information.
-  - ```sample prompt here```
+Try these:
   - Instead of asking, ```Tell me about World War II```, ask, ```What were the causes of World War II, and can you list the main countries involved?```

 ## Critical Review Tips